 Plug In BC strives to be a central source for information on programs and initiatives that are supporting the electric vehicle market, including:

 The Plug In BC Collaboration

-Prior to joining FBC, Pete worked with the automotive giant Robert Bosch, Germany as a senior mechanical engineer.
-He has several scientific publications on clean energy technologies, and also a frequent contributor to the “Huffington Post Canada” and “Policy Options magazine.”
-Pete holds a doctor of philosophy (Ph.D.) degree in mechatronic systems engineering from Simon Fraser University, a Master of Science degree in mechanical engineering from Coventry University, and a Bachelor of Science degree in mechanical engineering from Visvesvaraya Technological University.
+Prior to joining FBC, Pete worked with the automotive company Robert Bosch, Germany as a senior mechanical engineer.
+He has several scientific publications related clean energy technologies, and also a frequent contributor to the Huffington Post Canada and Policy Options magazine.